 Task Suitability

-There are several determining factors in choosing an appropriate assistance dog, task suitability is the first thing you need to consider.
-Contemplate the tasks or mitigating behaviours you will need your dog to perform dependent upon your medical issues and/or assistance tasks required; certain breeds or sizes may be more suitable than others.
+There are several factors to consider when choosing a suitable assistance dog, with task suitability being the most important.
+Think carefully about the tasks or mitigating behaviours you will need your dog to perform, depending on your medical needs or required assistance.
+Certain breeds or sizes may be better suited to specific tasks than others.

-It is a good idea to try and find a reputable breeder that breeds for temperament as opposed to looks.
-Although these dogs may look slightly different than the expected breed standard, breeding for temperament is a good way of efficaciously influencing the desired temperament through a process of selection.
-Temperament is important when choosing an assistance dog; it is beneficial for the dog to be easy going, friendly and amenable in order to support and assist you in a wide variety of environments and circumstances.
+It is advisable to seek out a reputable breeder who prioritises temperament over appearance.
+While these dogs may not always match the breed standard exactly, breeding for temperament is an effective way to promote the desired traits through careful selection.
+Temperament is a key consideration when choosing an assistance dog, as it is essential for the dog to be calm, friendly, and adaptable in order to provide reliable support across a wide range of environments and situations.

 Each individual’s situation is different, so dependent upon your circumstances and mental health requirements, the demands of raising a puppy may be too much for someone without extra family support.
 The commitment that is required to successfully raise a puppy to give it the best chance to become an assistance dog may be too much pressure.
 In this case trying to find a suitable older dog may be a better option.